jina-ai/jina/docs/chapters/101/README.md

 <img  src="img/ILLUS6.png?raw=true" alt="Jina 101 Pea, Copyright Jina AI Limited" title="Jina 101 Pea, Copyright Jina AI Limited" hspace="10" width="30%"/>
 </p>

 All healthy families need to communicate, and the Executor clan is no different.
-They talk to each other via Peas.
+They talk to each other via **Peas**.

-While a Driver translates data for an Executor, A **Pea** wraps an Executor and lets it exchange data over a network or with other Peas.
+While a Driver translates data for an Executor, A Pea wraps an Executor and lets it exchange data over a network or with other Peas.
 Peas can also run in Docker, containing all dependencies and context in one place.

 <h3 align="center">Pods</h3>